oqolarte/oblong/content/project/site.md

 This site is divided into two main sections: **Log** and **Projects**.

-The Log, more than anything else, is a changelog of what has evolved recently.
+The Log, more than anything else, is a changelog of what has evolved since the last update.
 It mainly captures the significant revisions in the busiest parts of the Site, which would be the Projects.
 Each Log will start with the changelog.
-I'll try to incorporate some of my personal endeavors since the last log after that, in an attempt to add character.
+After that, I'll try to incorporate some personal skits, in an attempt to add character.

 The Projects is a list of the thing/s I'm currently pursuing.
+Each one begins with Table of Contents (ToC), so that readers will have an overview of the topics ahead.
+Readers can click each topic in the ToC if they feel like jumping to that part already.
-The write-ups will be a healthy blend of creative and technical writing, something I won't afford to do in a formal setting.
+The write-ups will be a healthy blend of creative and technical writing, to prevent you from getting bored, something I won't afford to do in a formal setting.
 Of course, I'll include citations properly.

+The RSS feed, which tracks only the Log (which, as mentioned, tracks all the changes), is a whole separate thing.
+I don't consider it a section of this site.
+It's only a link that you can copy and paste on your favorite RSS reader.

 ## Front-end

 As you are well aware, this site has a very simple design.
+Admittedly, it's the result of having only a working knowledge of HTML and CSS, and none of JavaScript.
+It turns out that this is a feature, not a bug.

 By foregoing intricate UI/UX design, I can focus on what matters most: *content*.
 Let me explain.

 By simplifying the design, I'm making this site less bloated.
 This means that:
-- old computers with slow and outdated software can visit without hassle on their end;
+- old computers with slow and outdated software can visit with little to no hassle on their end;
 - locations with slow internet connectivity can still browse the content;
-- I can also improve this site's accessibility by improving some functions;
+- I can also improve this site's accessibility by improving layout;
-- the site loads fast, almost instantaneously; and,
+- the site loads fast because of no tracking, no custom fonts; and,
-- there are no distractions
+- no distractions.

+### No Ads
+Only marketers like ads.
+Good thing that I have none of them here.
+And I don't intend to put them here anytime soon.

 ## Back-end